laminas/laminas-mvc/doc/book/cookbook/using-middleware-in-dispatch-event.md

 }
 ```

-As the request and response in 'dispatch' event is a `Zend\Http` Request and Response object, we need the bridge to convert into PSR-7 Request and Response.
+As the request and response in 'dispatch' event is a `Zend\Http` Request and Response object, we need the bridge to convert into PSR-7 Request and Response, and then, the result of invoked `AuthorizationMiddleware` above needs to be converted to `Zend\Http` Response if an instance of `Psr\Http\Message\ResponseInterface`.
 To do that, you can do the following:

 ```php
 namespace Application;